Snakeball

-Snakeball is a downloadable PSN game on the PlayStation Store released 20 December 2007.
-It is a 3D remake of the video game Snake.
+Snakeball is a party video game developed by Gamoola Soft and Ravn Studio and published by Sony Computer Entertainment for the PlayStation 3.
+It was released on the PlayStation Store.
+It is a 3D variant of the "Snake" concept.
+Main developer Gamoola Soft was a short-lived game development arm of British animation studio Gamoola.

-Snakeball was developed in collaboration between the British Gamoola Soft (the sister studio of Gamoola) and the Norwegian Ravn Studio.
-It was published by Sony Computer Entertainment.

 Gameplay

 The game uses most of the mechanics of the late 1970s game Snake.
 The goal consists of taking the balls and throwing them into the hole at the center of the stage.
 While the game has many variations of gameplay, the main goal stays the same.

 Snakeball has a flashy disco graphic style, with stages that are taking places on disco floors.
 The player can also choose between 16 characters with 8 colors each.
 The PlayStation Eye camera can be used to snap a picture of the player's face and map it onto one of the riders.